 Common Itinerary for Khirsu

-As I was traveling by train, I spent a couple of days in the beautiful town of Rishikesh, enjoying idyllic living of chilling by the Ganges and amazing cuisine of the region.
+As I was traveling by train, I spent a couple of days in the beautiful town of Rishikesh, enjoying the comfortable living of chilling by the Ganges and amazing cuisine of the region.
 When driving about, it is always a joy to stop and take in the sights, leaving behind a trail of memories.

 People also visit Khirsu when traveling to Auli.
-It helps them break the journey from Auli to Delhi and let them visit an offbeat place in Garhwal region.
+It helps them break the journey from Auli to Delhi and let them visit an offbeat place in the Garhwal region.

 Other Tips on Visiting Khirsu